Sport in Madrid: Bullfighting

 The first big bullring in the city, built in 1749 during the reign of Ferdinand VI, was located next to the puerta de Alcalá.
 It lasted until the 1870s, and it was replaced in 1874 by the bullring of Goya, located in the plot currently occupied by the Palacio de los Deportes.

 Madrid currently hosts the largest plaza de toros (bullring) in Spain, Las Ventas, established in 1929.
 Las Ventas is considered by many to be the world centre of bullfighting and has a seating capacity of almost 25,000.
 Madrid's bullfighting season begins in March and ends in October.
 Bullfights are held every day during the festivities of San Isidro (Madrid's patron saint) from mid May to early June, and every Sunday, and public holiday, the rest of the season.
 The style of the plaza is Neo-Mudéjar.
 Las Ventas also hosts music concerts and other events outside of the bullfighting season.

 Cycling

 Historically, the city serves as the final stage of the Vuelta a España cycling event, in the same way Paris serves as the conclusive stage of the Tour de France.

+Motorsport

+The Community of Madrid had previously hosted nine Formula One Spanish Grand Prix's between 1968 and 1981, with the events taking place at Circuito del Jarama in San Sebastián de los Reyes.

+In January 2024, Formula One announced that Madrid would return to host the 2026 Spanish Grand Prix, as part of a 10-year contract that lasts until 2035.
+The circuit will be built around the IFEMA exhibition centre, which is located in the Barajas district within the city.
+The track is expected to be 5.474 km (3.401 mi) long, and will feature 22 corners - including a 24-degree banked corner which will be referred to as the "La Monumental" curve.

+In June 2025, Formula E also announced that Circuito del Jarama would host the 2026 Madrid ePrix, and the first ePrix in Spain in five years.
+Previously, Valencia's Circuit Ricardo Tormo had hosted a doubleheader weekend for the championship in 2021.